Soundpauli/NI404/README.md

 This project, the NI404, is a stale project and is no longer actively maintained.
 However, it still works and remains an excellent, affordable project for beginners interested in building their own hardware sampler-sequencer.
 Soldering is required to assemble the NI404.

-For those looking for a more modern alternative, check out the successor project, Soundpauli:toern (https://github.com/Soundpauli/toern).
+For those looking for a more modern alternative, check out the successor project, toern (https://github.com/Soundpauli/toern).
 The new project offers the option to purchase a self-build kit that doesn't require soldering skills or a fully assembled version.
 While the NI404 is an older design, feel free to fork the code and contribute to its development if you're interested.

 ---------